image-source-control/image-source-control/readme.txt

 == Description ==

-Did you ever forget to add the source to an image file in the frontend and the lawyer of the copyright holder knocked on your door?
+Did you ever forget to add the source to an image in the frontend, and the lawyer of the copyright holder knocked on your door?

 Image Source Control (ISC) helps to prevent this situation.

+Just add the image source in the backend and choose how to display it on your website.

-**Image Sources Lists**
+**Image Source layouts**

-You can choose between different image source list types:
+Choose between different image source displays:

-* source list below the content or manually placed
+* list all image sources below the content of a specific page or place the list manually
-* source as image caption/overlay (not compatible with all themes)
+* show the image source as a caption/overlay above the image
-* complete source list of all images
+* embed a complete source list of all images and photos on your website

 **Frontend Features**

-* display sources for images in content, galleries, shortcodes and featured images
+* display sources for images in content, galleries, shortcodes, and featured images
-* show the image source directly in the image (not working with all images and themes)
-* include a list with all images and their sources of the current page/post
-* include a list with all images and their sources of the whole website
+* define the layout and position of the image source
-* attach lists below the content automatically or using shortcodes or template functions
+* attach the image source list below the content automatically or using a shortcode or PHP function
 * display image sources on archive pages
-* works with the image, cover image and gallery blocks
+* block editor: detects image sources for the image, cover image, and gallery blocks
+* link to the copyright holder and include a link to the image license

 **Backend Features**

-* manage image source within media dashboard and in the settings of the Image and Cover Image blocks
+* manage image source within the Media dashboard and in the settings of the Image and Cover Image blocks
-* mark an image to belong to the uploader
+* quickly assign a centrally defined source to any image and choose three options: hide photo sources for these images, show a specific source (e.g., your name), or the uploaders name
-* lists images with missing sources in the backend
+* warn about missing image sources
-* warns, if image source is missing
-* link sources to any url
-* manage, display and link licenses
+* manage, display, and link available licenses

 **Localization**